 Making chocolate mousse isn't difficult, but it does take a few steps.
 It is totally doable for the at-home cook!
 I'm already planning the next time I'll make this mousse.

 What is the difference between mousse and pudding?

 Mousse is lighter and fluffier than pudding.
 Pudding is usually cooked to thicken the pudding mixture.
-Mousse is thickened from whipping the cream and egg whites and then folding into the melted chocolate.
+Mousse is thickened by whipping the cream and egg whites and then folding them into the melted chocolate.

 - bittersweet chocolate

 - egg whites - learn all about separating eggs!

 This chocolate mousse is not cooked.
 The chocolate is melted over a double boiler and then it is mixed with the other ingredients.
 This recipe does use uncooked egg whites.
 I use eggs from chickens we raise.
 If you are concerned about using raw egg whites, pasteurized eggs can be used.